ptrhvns/meals/README.md

   python manage.py migrate
   ```

-- Create Django superuser for access to the admin site:
+- Create Django superuser for access to the admin site (not currently used):

   ```sh
   cd api